 If these enter the bloodstream, they can cause a stroke.

-Your doctor will assess your risk and try to minimise your chance of having a stroke.
+Your doctor will assess and discuss your risk with you, and try to minimise your chance of having a stroke.

 They'll consider your age and whether you have a history of any of the following: